Mt Coot-tha precinct projects

 J.C.
 Slaughter Falls picnic area upgrade

-In early March 2019, Council began works to install a children’s nature-themed retreat area at J.C.
+In early 2019, Council installed a children's nature-themed retreat area at J.C.
 Slaughter Falls.
-These works are expected to be completed by mid-2019.

 As part of Council’s four-year precinct program, Council has undertaken other upgrades to the J.C.
 Slaughter Falls picnic area including: